AMyriadseviltwin/Obsidian/Death in Space/Abilities.md

-# Extended Abilities
+# (OPTIONAL) Extended Abilities
 This is an experimental system meant to add depth to abilities by adding at least 5 **specializations** to every ability.
 These specializations work much in the same way as proficiencies do in 5e, where player characters can choose to specialize in certain things.
+As it stands, this is still WIP but might be used if it gets fully fleshed out.

 ### BODY (BDY)